kolkhis/prolug-coursework/unit12_worksheet.md

 ## Reflection Questions
 1. What questions do you still have about this week?

 I've noticed that the output from `sar` and `free -h` don't really compliment each other...
 In terms of memory usage, `sar` shows a 4.4% utilization on memory, but using `free -h` shows that there's almost 66% of the total memory being used, with only 33% available.
 Am I misinterpreting the output of `sar`?
-* The answer I found: `sar` excludes cache and buffers from its memory utilization calculations, and focuses on the "real" usage by actual applications.
+* The answer I found: `sar` excludes cache and buffers from its memory utilization calculations for `free` memory, and focuses on the "real" usage by actual applications.

 2. How can you apply this now in your current role in IT?
 If you’re not in IT, how can you
 look to put something like this into your resume or portfolio?

 I'm not in any role.
-When I get good at this, I can start a project that will establish baselines of systems and report it can be put on a resume/portfolio as
+When I get good at this, I can start a project that will establish baselines of systems and generate reports, that can be put on a resume/portfolio as a project.